 We adhere to certain standards of publication, and hold commensurate expectations of our contributors.
 If you are producing work for the site, please read the below.
-We reserve the right to take down, append a correction to, or reject post-commission but prior to publication, any work that breaches these standards.
+We reserve the right to take down, append a correction to, or reject any work that breaches these standards.

 Conflicts

-You should not review a book if you are close friends with the author, or have blurbed it, or are thanked prominently in the acknowledgements.
-You should not review a book if you have a close connection to the publisher, for example if they employ or are currently publishing you.
-It is acceptable to mention a book that falls into the above categories in a broader context, or to recommend it in a list, but with due disclosure.
+You should not review a book if you are close friends with the author, or are thanked prominently in the acknowledgements.
+You should not review a book if you work for the publisher, or they are currently publishing you.
+Let us know if you blurbed the book, or any other potential conflict.
+It is fine to mention a book that falls into the above categories in a broader context, or to recommend it in a list, with due disclosure if appropriate.

 Diligence

 If you review a book, we expect you to read it.
 We also expect you to familiarize yourself with the author’s biography and other works.
-We expect you to research topics that you write on, and provide sourcing information for statements of fact.
-For profiles, we expect you to interview the subject, familiarize yourself with their output and talk to at least one other individual about them.
-For all articles, we expect facts to be accurate and verifiable.
+Quotes must be double checked.
+We expect you to research topics that you write on, and provide sourcing information for statements of fact, or links with further detail.
+For profiles, we expect you to interview the subject, familiarize yourself with their work and life, and talk to at least one other individual about them.

 Plagiarism